dmuth/zfs-playground/README.md

 # ZFS Playground

-ZFS testing environment where disk failures and data corruption can be simulated
+Learn ZFS the easy way with this lab environment where disk failures and corruption can be simulated!

 ## Quick Start